MrBlueXav/Stocharythm-box/README.md

-# Sound demo for STM32F4 Discovery kit
+# Bruitenkor ! for STM32F4 Discovery kit

+Funny drum machine controlled with PC usb keyboard plugged in the board.

 - - - -